milad-ai/dbcs_4051/Syllabus.md

 ## **Homework Assignments**

 You will have between **6 to 10 sets of homework assignments**, which together carry a total of **6 points**.
-These assignments include both theoretical and practical exercises to help reinforce your learning throughout the course, which will be updated during the course).
-The due dates for these assignments will be posted on this website.
+These assignments include both theoretical and practical exercises to help reinforce your learning throughout the course, which will be updated during the course.
 # **Grading**
 - Class attendance and participation: **2** points
 - Homeworks: **6** points